TIMELESS TREASURES

 Credit: Mourizal Zativa

-Since the 1930s, LEGO has enriched the lives of many children, evolving from traditional wooden blocks to the vibrant, plastic bricks known today.
+Since the 1930s, LEGO has enriched the lives of many children, evolving from traditional wooden blocks to the plastic bricks known today.
 In fact, the company's name originates from the Danish expression leg godt, meaning "play well."

 2